bioinformatics-centre/kaiju/README.md

 as a reference database because it is the most comprehensive set of protein sequences.
 Alternatively, use proGenomes over Refseq for increased sensitivity.

-Additionally, Greedy run mode, for example, with 5 allowed mismatches, yields a higher sensitivity compared with MEM mode.
+Greedy run mode yields a higher sensitivity compared with MEM mode.

 For fastest classification, use MEM mode and multiple parallel threads (`-z`); and for lowest memory usage use the proGenomes reference